swcarpentry/git-novice/01-backup.md

 (Please use your own name and email address instead of Dracula's.)

-He also has to configure his favorite text editor, following this table:
+He also has to set his favorite text editor, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|